samasthiti/samasthiti/_threeddesigns/nilesh-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 22 feet by 50 feet which is ground, first floor, second floor, and tower room only.
-The house was designed in modern style at a budget of 1,00,000/-.
+The house elevation was designed in modern style at a budget of 1,00,000/-.

 **Facing of the plot -** East